 Step 1: Enable Red Tint

-You can't capture the effect in screenshots (the above image is simulated to match the color that appears), but it's certainly dramatic.
+You can't capture the effect in screenshots (the above image simulates the color that appears), but it's certainly dramatic.
 And because your iPhone or iPad emits only red light, it will be much easier to use in dark environments to maintain night vision without shocking your eyes.

 Step 2: Add a Shortcut for Your Red Tint (Optional)